 Education and Outreach: For the past ten or more years, the Committee has collaborated with Widener University’s Legal Education Institute to provide training for interpreters, judges, and attorneys on the proper use of interpreters in court and administrative proceedings.
-Additionally, following the release of the AOPC’s Language Access Plan, the Committee compiled training materials for language access training seminars to share with District Attorney Offices, police departments, minority bar associations, and other non-profit organizations to encourage them to hold low-cost training sessions.
+Additionally, following the release of the AOPC’s Language Access Plan, the Committee compiled training materials for language access training seminars (attached at right) to share with District Attorney Offices, police departments, minority bar associations, and other non-profit organizations to encourage them to hold low-cost training sessions.

-- Leonard J. Rivera, Esquire (Chair)
+- Leonard J. Rivera, Esq.
+(Chair)

 - Judge Ida K. Chen

-- William Gonzalez, Esquire
+- William Gonzalez, Esq.

 - Andres Urdaneta